Selaginella99/GWAS-p1/literature.md

+[Milestones in DNA Technologies](http://www.nature.com/milestones/miledna/index.html) are a series of specially written articles and commentaries, which highlight the most influential discoveries in the field of DNA over the past half-century, from [Nature Milestones](http://www.nature.com/milestones/index.html).

 [*Hallmarks of Cancer: The Next Generation*](http://www.sciencedirect.com/science/article/pii/S0092867411001279) from Douglas Hanahan and Robert A. Weinberg.
 Some supp [slides](http://www.slideshare.net/karobi/boc-l4-the-hallmarks-of-cancer-km?next_slideshow=1):
 1) sustaining proliferative signaling, 2) evading growth, 3) suppressors, 4) resisting cell death, 5) enabling replicative immortality, 6) inducing angiogenesis, and 7) activating invasion and metastasis